 Armagh Cultural Heritage Library

 Armagh Cultural Heritage Library has a new home at 1 Markethill Road, Armagh - familiar to some as this is where the Teachers' Centre is located.
 On our Resources for Research page within our Members Only area there are a number of lists of sources, newspapers, books etc available in the library to help with family research.

 ABC Family History Association is buzzing!

-ABC Family History Association organises short family history courses and workshops from 30 minute online courses to 1 day face-to-face courses, open to all but with lots of free courses for members.
-We also offer bespoke courses to other organisations for their members.
-There are courses for beginners and more advanced researchers and we love to help young people gain the skills to take the first steps in finding out about their family history.
+ABC Family History Association organises short family history courses and workshops which vary from 30 minutes online to 1 full day face-to-face.
+We also offer bespoke courses to other organisations for their members, with courses for beginners and more advanced researchers.

 ENCOURAGING DNA TESTING

 ABC Family History Association encourages you to consider DNA testing.
 DNA results can help to break down your 'brick walls' in research and find new family members, helping to connect us all.
 Our DNA project teaches you how to analyse your results and maximise your findings using Ancestry, My Heritage, GEDmatch + DNA Painter.